fabiodearaujo/fabiodearaujo/README.md

 ## Hello World!
 ### Hi there 👋

-My name if Fabio, and here is something about me:
+My name is Fabio, nice to meet you! :smiley:  Below some information about me:

 - 🔭 I’m currently collaborating on [ClusterStack.io](https://clusterstack.io)
 - 💬 Ask me about Software Development or Tech in general, I will be happy to help if I can.